someparty/someparty/source/articles/2020-08-30-canadian-dreams.html.markdown

 [Listen: The Holdouts - "Long Time No See" @ Bandcamp](http://theholdouts905.bandcamp.com/track/long-time-no-see "#")

-Toronto-based singer/songwriter [Cactus Vella](https://cactusvellamusic.com/) has paired up with [Little Rocket Records](https://littlerocketrecords.bandcamp.com/) to release his new EP.
+Toronto-based singer-songwriter [Cactus Vella](https://cactusvellamusic.com/) has paired up with [Little Rocket Records](https://littlerocketrecords.bandcamp.com/) to release his new EP.
 Titled *Yonge*, the digital set features the new single "Ship Wreck" backed with a cover of the Old Crow Medicine Show's "I Hear Them All."
 Vancouver folk-punker [Jesse Lebourdais](https://jesselebourdais.bandcamp.com/) and TO's Boxcar Shawn ([Plan 37](https://plan37.bandcamp.com)) appear as backing vocalists on the recording.
 A video for "Ship Wreck" recently premiered at Punknews.org.
 You can check it out below.

 Cactus Vella has roots in Toronto punk groups like [Sinkin' Ships](https://sinkinships.bandcamp.com/) and [DOGS](https://dogsto.bandcamp.com/).